agrawal-rohit/npm-library-template/README.md

 ## Features

-This template includes a variety of features to streamline your development process and ensure high-quality code:
+This template includes a variety of features to streamline your development and deployment process and ensure high-quality code:

 - :rocket: **Automated Releases**: CHANGELOG generation and release management with [semantic-release](https://github.com/semantic-release/semantic-release) for better efficiency.
 - :deciduous_tree: **Release Lifecycle Branches**: The template is pre-configured with the following branches, each serving a specific purpose in the release lifecycle: